About Meta Student

 Get involved

-If you're a student or supervisor interested in contributing data or running a class replication, get started here.
+If you're a student or supervisor interested in contributing data or getting involved get started here.
 We provide templates, codebooks, and step-by-step guides to make submission straightforward.